-In total, there are twelve Part A/B MACs covering the fifty states and territories; there are four MACs for durable equipment processing (called DME MACS).
+In total, there are twelve Part A/B MACs covering the fifty states and territories; there are four MACs for durable medical equipment processing (called DME MAC).

 In conjunction, MACs work with the below-listed groups to make the claims and processing system work smoothly.